Natalia París

-Natalia París Gaviria (born August 12, 1973) is a Colombian model, businesswoman, DJ publicist and a sentimental partner of two drug traffickers, one of them the father of her daughter who was murdered and disappeared in the municipality of La Pintada upon his arrival in the country.
-She has been close with the mafias that have ruled Colombia.
-She is has been one of the most recognized models in Colombia, owner of her own brand of personal care products that bear her name.
+Natalia París Gaviria (born August 12, 1973) is a Colombian model, businesswoman, DJ and publicist.
+She has been one of the most recognized models in Colombia, owner of a brand of personal care products which bears her name.

+Background

 París has been the subject of jokes and satires about her beauty and intelligence, about which she affirms that she sees them with a very good sense of humor since she considers herself an intelligent, professional and unconcerned woman about what they will say.
 She adds, "Thanks to those jokes I've sold more suntan lotions and beauty products than ever before "laughs", I've cleverly turned this around."

 She has her own brand of jeans in a prestigious chain store in Colombia.

 She has been an exclusive model for Cristal Oro beer and for the Bésame underwear brand.
-Her short stature (she is only 1.55 m) was not an impediment to becoming one of the most famous models in her country in the 1990s, although it was an obstacle in the United States and internationally; this prevented him from transcending the borders of Colombia.
-She, however, still enjoys great popularity in her home nation, as well as in some Central and South American countries.
+Her short stature (1.55 m) was not an impediment to becoming one of the most famous models in her country in the 1990s, although it was an obstacle in the United States and internationally; this prevented her from transcending the borders of Colombia.
+She, however, still enjoys popularity in her home nation, as well as in some Central and South American countries.

 She participates in many other campaigns such as being the image of the Global Humanitarian Foundation, which helps children suffering from extreme poverty.
-She likewise supports campaigns against child sexual abuse.
+Furthermore, she supports campaigns against child sexual abuse.

 Since 1999 she has launched a line of suntan lotions and skin care products under her name.

 Early life

 Daughter of the pilot and merchant captain Carlos Enrique Ricardo París Toro and Lucía Gaviria, who was also a model and is now a criminal lawyer from Medellín.
 She studied at the La Enseñanza school until ninth grade and finished her studies at the San José de las Vegas school in Medellín.
 She graduated as a publicist at the Institute of Arts.
-She by accident she became a well-known model and actress.
+She became a well-known model and actress by accident.

-She started modeling diaper brands when she was eight months old, but it was in her teens that she became known for her campaigns in Colombian brands such as Bésameand Tanía, among others.
+She started modeling diaper brands when she was eight months old, but it was in her teens that she became known for her campaigns in Colombian brands such as Bésame and Tanía, among others.